ha-manel/Portfolio-Design/README.md

 # Portfolio

-> This is a Microverse (@microverse) project which aims at recreating a portfolio design using a Figma template.
+> This is a Microverse (@microverseinc) project which aims at recreating a portfolio design using a Figma template.

 ## Requirements